- Version 1.0: Initial release

-- Enter your application name, type, the time zone you are in, and application icon.
+- Enter your application name, type, your time zone, and application icon.

-You’ll be given an app key which is unique to that application.
-This key should be written in the SDK code snippet which in turn will be embedded in your application - please see SDK integration guides on how to do it.
+You will be given an app key which is unique to that application.
+This key should be written in the SDK code snippet, which in turn, will be embedded in your application.
+For information on how to do this, please review SDK integration guides.

-If you sell items from your mobile or web app, you can enter your IAP Event Key in order to collect IAP revenues and see it immediately in your dashboard.
+If you sell items from your mobile or web app, you may enter your IAP (In-App Purchase) Event Key in order to collect IAP revenues and see them immediately on your dashboard.

-If you want to delete an application, simply click on “Delete”.
-There may be some cases where you only want to delete all data associated with an application, but keep the application keys and other information.
-In this case, use “Clear data” to remove all incoming data from this application and start fresh.
+Delete.
+There may be some cases where you would only want to delete the data associated with an application but keep the application keys and other information.
+In this case, use

-Note that if you clear data using this method, certain application configuration like push credentials and attribution configurations are not removed.
+Note that if you clear data using this method, certain application configuration, such as push credentials and attribution configurations, will not be removed.

-It's also possible to modify app related data, after app is created, e.g app name, type, key, etc. In case this application is going to receive push notifications, make sure you add necessary GCM/APN credentials as well.
+It is also possible to modify app-related data after an app has been created, e.g. app name, type, key, etc. If your application is going to receive push notifications, make sure you add necessary GCM/APN credentials as well.

 Countly Code Generator

-If you want to generate mobile or web code for custom events, user profiles, crash reporting and all other features that comes with Countly in general, we suggest that you use Countly Code Generator, which is a point and click service that builds necessary code for you.
+If you would like to generate mobile or web code for events, user profiles, crash reporting, and all the other features that come with Countly in general, we suggest using the Countly Code Generator, which is a point and click service that builds the necessary code for you.

-Countly provides a way to manage different types of users (e.g global admin, admin or user).
-Each user will be able to do that’s assigned to them.
-For example, you may want your marketing team to be able to see the whole dashboard, whereas the website manager, as the global admin, can easily add/remove applications, define other users and manage whole interface.
+Countly provides a way to manage different types of users (i.e., global admin, admin, or user).
+Each user will be able to do what has been assigned to them.
+For example, you may want your marketing team to be able to see only the whole dashboard, whereas the website manager, working as the global admin, may easily add/remove applications, define other users, and manage the entire interface.

 Different types of users have different authorization levels:

-- Global admin can add/remove/edit users, add/remove/edit applications and typically can do whatever is assigned them on the user interface.
+- Global admin can add, remove, or edit users; add, remove, or edit applications; and typically do whatever is assigned to them on the user interface.
 This is the most powerful user.

-All 3 types of users can send push notifications, are able to download raw data and use API to read data from MongoDB directly.
+All 3 types of users can send push notifications, are able to download raw data, and use the API to read data from MongoDB directly.

-This document explains Countly feature permissions per role in detail.
+This document explains Countly feature permissions in detail for each role.

 Users can be restricted to only view certain parts of the dashboard as well.
-In order to restrict parts of dashboard to admins and users, click on "Section access" and you'll see a popup similar to this.
+In order to restrict parts of the dashboard for admins and users, click on

-Done, then corresponding menu item won't be available for this user.
+Done, the corresponding menu item will not be available for this user.

-When you use AD integration for Enterprise Edition, user and group management is completely hidden, and all management is carried out by AD rules.
+When you use AD or Okta integrations in the Enterprise Edition, user and group management is completely hidden, and all management is carried out with AD or Okta rules.

-The control of users and groups is a core element of Countly Analytics.
-While you can define a user without a group, you can also define a group and put each user into that particular group to benefit from easy administration if number of users are more than 20.
-A group helps administrator to create a group, define what users in that group do, and then add users accordingly.
-In this case, each user may or may not belong to a group.
+The control of users and groups is a core element of Countly.
+While you may define a user without a group, you may also define a group and put each user into that particular group to benefit from easy administration, assuming the number of users is more than 20.
+While creating a group, the administrator defines what the users in that group can do, and then adds users accordingly.
+In order to define a group, go to

-Then, you should define particular properties of this group, like, which apps will those users will access to, or which sections they will be able to view.
-While you create, you can also define which users will be in this group - or, you can do this later, per user.
+Then, you should define the particular properties of this group, such as which apps will those users have access to, or which sections they will be able to view.
+While you create a group, you may also individually define which users will be in it.
+You can do this later as well.

 After you create your group, it will look like this:

 Countly plugins have the ability to help you view different types of logs.
-Most important plugins that come with Countly are:
+The most important plugins that come with Countly are:

-- Request logs plugin (available under Utilities): Shows each event, together with when it happened from which device and other details.
-Note that this is used for debugging purposes since it shows only last 1000 events for a particular application.
+- Request Logs plugin (available under Utilities): Shows each event, together with when it happened, from which device as well as other details.
+Note that this is used for debugging purposes, as it shows only the last 1,000 events for a particular application.

 Countly can send email reports to you or your colleagues periodically.
-In order to do this, go to
+In order to do so, go to

-Utilities > Email reports and you'll see a page where you can define email reports for Analytics, Crash or Push related data.
+Utilities > Email reports, where you will see a page in which you can define email reports for Analytics, Crash or Push related data.

-Below you can watch an intro video showing how to define and configure email reports.
+Below you may watch an intro video showing how to define and configure email reports.

-Alerts plugin helps you to define conditions on session, custom event, crash analytics related metrics and you’ll receive a notification email when a particular condition is met.
+Getting information about immediate changes in product is very critical.
+The Alerts plugin helps you to define conditions on session, event, and crash analytics-related metrics, and you will receive a notification email when a particular condition is met.

-You can use view your alerts or define an alert from
+You may view your alerts or define an alert from

 Utilities > Alerts.

-Alerts can let you know, in general, if there is something that needs your attention.
-Alerts give you an easy to use mechanism to be notified about changes in your data such as an increase/decrease in new users, occurrence count of a custom event or new crashes/errors.
+Generally, alerts can let you know if there is something that needs your attention.
+Alerts give you an easy-to-use mechanism to be notified about changes in your data, such as an increase/decrease in new users, occurrence count of an event, or new crashes/errors.

-There are times when there is too much data that your instance keeps.
+There are times that you instance ends up holding on to too much data.
 In such situations, segmenting data via Countly Drill or calculating steps via Countly Funnels can take time.
 Instead of making you wait, Countly tells you that a particular process will be backgrounded.
-You will be re-notified when corresponding task gets done.
+You will be re-notified when the corresponding task is completed.

-A few things to consider as you use Report Manager is as follows:
+A few things to consider as you use Report Manager are as follows:

-- When you go to Drill or Funnel, and when your queries in those two sections take more than 30 seconds (which is configurable under
+- When you go to Drill or Funnels, and your queries in those two sections are taking more than 30 seconds (which is configurable under

-Management > Configurations), a popup will appear, saying that this task will switch to Report Manager.
+Management > Configurations), a popup will appear, saying that this task will switch to the Report Manager.

-- Report Manager handles this task in the background, silently.
+- Report Manager silently handles this task in the background.

-- When system is done completing the task, you will be notified with another popup.
-Now you can view the report under
+- When the system has completed the task, you will be notified with another popup.
+Now you may view the report under

 Utilities > Report Manager.

-Report Manager can also be used to filter different reports that have been run earlier.
-You can select type (e.g Drill or Funnels), or status (Running, Re-running, Completed or Error).
+The Report Manager may also be used to filter different reports that were running earlier.
+You may select the type (e.g., Drill or Funnels) or status (Running, Re-running, Completed, or Error).

-Sometimes you may want to understand how dashboard looks and works with some sample data.
-In this case, if it is not already enabled, enable Data Populator plugin (under
+Sometimes you may like to understand how the dashboard looks and works with some sample data.
+In this case, if it is not already enabled, enable the Data Populator plugin under

 Utilities > Populate Data.

-Countly has a plugin based structure where you can add or remove as many plugins as you want.
-When clicked on
+Countly has a plugin-based structure where you can add or remove as many plugins as you would like.
+By selecting

-Management > Plugins, you will see a list of plugins, whether they are enabled or disabled, definition of each and corresponding home pages.
-Here you can enable or disable each plugin and when you press "Apply", changes will take affect.
+Management > Plugins, you will see a list of plugins, whether they are enabled or disabled, a definition of each, and their corresponding home pages.
+Here you may enable or disable each plugin, and when you press

-Countly allows to write your own plugins and extend Countly functionality, both for Community edition and Enterprise Edition.
-Dashboard also allows you to upload your plugin, using
+Countly allows you to write your own plugins and extend Countly’s functionality, both for the Community Edition and Enterprise Edition.
+The Dashboard also allows you to upload your plugin using the

 Add plugin button.
-Clicking this button, you will be prompted with a pane so that you can just drag and drop your plugin.
-This eliminates to upload a plugin using SFTP or other means.
+After clicking this button you will be prompted with a pane, so that you may just drag and drop your plugin.
+This eliminates the need to upload a plugin using SFTP or other means.

-Sometimes, for different reasons, you may want to block particular event or session data to be written to database.
-In such cases, Filtering Rules plugin come to rescue.
+Sometimes, for varying reasons, you may like to block a particular event or session data to be written to the database.
+In such cases, the Filtering Rules plugin comes to the rescue.

-You can add as many rules as you want, e.g based on IP, country, browser, platform etc. You can also filter based on sessions or events.
+You may add as many rules as you would like, e.g., based on the IP, country, browser, platform, etc. You may also filter based on sessions or events.

-Countly is available in several languages, including German, Spanish, Turkish, Italian, Dutch, Russian, Chinese and more.
-You can easily switch language from the menu on top right, inside the top bar.
-Click on the language button - there you'll see available languages.
+Countly is available in several languages, including German, Spanish, Turkish, Italian, Dutch, Russian, Chinese, and more.
+You may easily switch languages from the menu on the top right, located inside the top bar.
+Click on the language button, where you will see the available languages.

-If you want to help with localization in your own language, go to Transifex Countly project page and register yourself to be a contributor to make Countly better localized.
+If you would like to help with the localization of your own language, go to the Transifex Countly project page and register yourself to be a contributor to help better localize Countly.